php-fig/fig-standards/proposed/phpdoc.md

 * [@subpackage](#819-subpackage-deprecated)

-The @subpackage MUST NOT be inherited if the @package annotation of the super-class (or interface) is not the same as the @package of the child class (or interface).
+The @subpackage MUST NOT be inherited if the @package name of the super-class (or interface) is not the same as the @package of the child class (or interface).